After work she eats until she numbs herself.

 When she hates other women long enough for having what she believes she doesn’t have, she uses work to feel good about herself.

-‘That bitch has got a man and beautiful kids, but I’M successful.’
+‘That bitch has got a man and beautiful kids, but I’M successful in my CAREER.’

-But still the truth is this… our running from our craving is really just a stupid strategy and story that we adopted somewhere along the way that helped us deal with the fact that in our heart, we have a desire to surrender to a trustworthy man.
+But still the truth is this… our running from our craving for love is really just a stupid strategy and story that we adopted somewhere along the way.

 And, our distraction strategies work.
 We can’t always feel all our truest cravings – we wouldn’t be able to live our lives and still feel safe.